 Thanks to COVID-19, to get on any form of public transport these days, the law in most countries now dictates that you have to wear a face covering.
 Governments across the world have introduced compulsory mask-wearing (in some cases, even when outside) and airlines have made masks mandatory for all passengers.

-So, which is the best face mask for travelling on an aeroplane?
+Which is the best face mask for travelling on an aeroplane?

 You may be wondering: If I choose a highly protective mask, do I have to compromise on comfort and breathability?
 And, do some airlines have rules on which type of masks they allow passengers to wear on board?